 After you create a VCD, you can boot from it to install a Windows or Linux guest operating system, or start a VM from a bootable recovery VCD.
+You can download a VCD to your local computer.
 You can also insert a VCD into a running VM to install software applications.